gdassori/datmarket-websocket/README.md

 Json static files are handled and mantained by data managers for fast resuming.

-TODO: ECDSA authenticator for broadcasters, custom authentication for clients.
+To be done ASAP: ECDSA authenticator for broadcasters, custom authentication for clients.

+How to contribute?
+- Write your own announcer, for a service you would be see as advertised on the network.
+- Do unit tests of the already existing code.
+- Report the many bugs you will encounter :-)